 Career Of Madhavan

-Madhavan began his career in 1997 with a Chandan TV commercial ad.
+Madhavan began his career in 1997 with a Chandan TV commercial.
 Following that, director Mani Ratnam offered him a role in one of his films and requested a screen test, but later removed him from the film, citing that he did not fit the role.

-He then appeared on the small screen in several teleshows.
+He then appeared on several teleshows on the small screen.
 People admired his work, and in 1998, Madhavan played an Indian police officer in the English film Inferno.

-However, he achieved extraordinary fame and became popular among the audience after Madhavan acted in several South Indian films.
+However, he achieved extraordinary fame and became popular with audiences after Madhavan starred in several South Indian films.
 In addition, he received the South Film Fair Award.

 Madhavan rose to prominence in Hindi cinema with the film Rehnaa Hai Tere Dil Mein, in which he starred alongside Diya Mirza.
 Although the film did not perform well at the box office, Madhavan gained recognition in Bollywood.

-Madhavan received a slew of film offers in Hindi.
+Madhavan received a slew of Hindi film offers.
 He then starred in the film Guru, in which Abhishek Bachchan and Aishwarya Rai Bachchan played the lead roles.
 The film performed very well at the box office, and critics also praised Madhavan’s performance.

 3 Idiots, directed by Rajkumar Hirani, starred Aamir Khan in 2009.
 The screenplay was adapted from Chetan Bhagat’s novel Five Point Someone (What Not To Do at IIT).

-In addition to Madhavan, Aamir Khan, Sharman Joshi, and Kareena Kapoor played lead roles in this film, which went on to gross a record-breaking amount of money at the box office.
+In addition to Madhavan, Aamir Khan, Sharman Joshi, and Kareena Kapoor, this film featured lead roles, and it went on to gross a record-breaking amount at the box office.

-Following that, in 2011, he appeared in the film Tanu Weds Manu, in which he co-starred with National Award-winning actress Kangana Ranaut.
+Following that, in 2011, he appeared in the film Tanu Weds Manu, co-starring National Award-winning actress Kangana Ranaut.
 The film was a box office success, and its sequel was also made.

-In 2016, Madhavan appeared in a movie based on boxing, which was simultaneously made in Hindi and Tamil and released on the same day.
+In 2016, Madhavan appeared in a boxing movie, which was simultaneously made in Hindi and Tamil and released on the same day.
 The Hindi name of the film was Saala Khadoos, and it was also known as Irudhi Suttru in Tamil.

 Controversies